IPMI-ICNS-UKE/sparsam/README.md

 In the future we aim to provide benchmarks and data splits for additional medical datasets and methods.

 ## Features
-- Ready to use reimplemntation of the DINO algorithm
+- Ready-to-use reimplementation of the DINO algorithm
-  - easy evaluation of new data-sets
+  - Easy evaluation of new datasets
-  - reproducability our results
+  - Reproducibility of our results
-- Easily adjustable classes for custom student-teacher trainings setups
+- Customizable classes for training student-teacher setups with various architectures
-- Train-test splits of all data-sets for future work and reproducibility
+- Train-test-validation splits for all datasets for future work and reproducibility
-- Standardised supervised pipeline for baselining
+- Standardized supervised pipeline for baselining and hyperparameter tuning
+- Support for distributed training to improve training time for large datasets
+- Integration with popular deep learning frameworks for seamless use in existing workflows.

 ## How to use
 Clone the repository to your local machine: